 Annuals for the cutting garden/Photo: Julie Hove Anderson Photography

 As a landscape designer, I’m well versed in perennials and the kind of annuals you buy from a nursery.
-But when it comes to growing annuals from seeds, my experience centers mainly on zinnias.
-So recently, I was delighted to attend a webinar given by ButterBee Farm owner Laura Beth Resnick on the top annuals she grows for her cutting gardens.
+But when it comes to growing annuals from seeds, my experience lies mainly with zinnias.
+So recently, I was delighted to attend a webinar hosted by ButterBee Farm owner Laura Beth Resnick on the top annuals she grows for her cutting gardens.

 The goal, says Resnick, is to provide her customers with flowers and foliage all year-round.